golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 :command:`wl container unpublish <container> [<container> ...]`
 ---------------------------------------------------------------

-Unublish containers manifests from the whole of a user's manifests catalog.
+Unpublish container manifests from the whole of a user's manifests catalog.

 .. _wl-container-sign:
 .. _wl-container-verify: